MRS. NO-STOP

 Early the next morning, we rushed to the nest site.
 The No-Stops were gone.
 There were broken egg shells in the nest so obviously, they had had their babies and had immediately left the nest.

-There was a pond about a half-mile from the nest site.
+Linden Ridge pond was located a half-mile from the nest site.
 To get to it, they would have to cross a very busy thoroughfare.
 We went to the pond, hoping to find them there but they weren't there.

-There was another pond about another half-mile from this pond.
-This large retention pond was located beside Winnipeg Technical College and there were several ponds adjoining it.
+Winnipeg Technical College pond was located another half-mile from this pond.
+There were several ponds adjoining it.
 We began to visit the two ponds weekly, hoping to see The No-Stops.

 The No-Stops with their five-week old goslings.
 June 2007

-A couple of weeks later, we spotted Mrs. No-Stop and her mate and their three goslings among the families at the technical college pond.
+A couple of weeks later, we spotted Mrs. No-Stop and her mate and their three goslings among the families at Winnipeg Technical College pond.
 We'd discovered their brooding site!
 Seeing them with their goslings was a thrill for us.
 It was wonderful to know that the family was safe.
 The No-Stops recognized us and came up to us, which pleased us even more.
 We saw them over the next couple of weeks but by the end of July, they had vanished.
 We thought they might have flown away with their fully-fledged goslings, gone pond-hopping, perhaps.

 Then we heard alarming news on TV: cars had plowed through two families of geese who had crossed the very busy highway beside the technical college pond.
 We were fearful that the No-Stops might have been hurt.
 We didn't see The No-Stops again for the rest of the year.